December 2017, updated February 2020

-There is one individual considered cured of HIV infection, providing evidence that the goal is achievable.
+There is at least one individual considered cured of HIV infection, providing evidence that the goal is achievable.

 Timothy Ray Brown (initially known as the Berlin patient) had been HIV-positive since 1995 and taking ART for around four years when, in 2006, he developed acute myelogenous leukemia (AML)—a potentially life-threatening cancer.
 The diagnosis led to the need for a stem cell transplant, a risky treatment that essentially creates a new immune system in the recipient by transferring bone marrow cells donated by another individual.
 Chemotherapy drugs and radiation are used to wipe out the existing immune system and make way for the donor cells.
 The procedure can only be used in life-threatening cancers because it carries a risk of death of approximately 20% to 30%.

 The doctor supervising Brown’s cancer treatment, Gero Hütter, decided to search for a bone marrow donor with a rare genetic mutation (designated CCR5Δ32) that causes immune system cells to be resistant to most strains of HIV.
 When it is inherited from both parents, the CCR5Δ32 mutation prevents immune system cells from being able to display a protein, named CCR5, that the most common forms of HIV use as a latch to gain entry into target cells.
 Hütter’s search was eventually successful, but required assessments of over 60 potential donors.

 Brown received two stem cell transplants from the donor as part of a difficult course of treatment for the AML.
 The cancer was ultimately cured, and despite the fact that ART had been interrupted, tests also revealed that HIV viral load had not rebounded.
 Hütter first reported the case at a scientific conference in 2008, at which time Brown had remained off ART with no detectable HIV in blood or tissue samples for 285 days.